gmp26/grunt-panda/README.md

   The separator must start at the beginning of the line.
   If no separator is seen at all, the whole content will be processed.

+#### metaDataPath
+Type: `String` a pathname relative to the Gruntfile

+Default: none

+If `metaDataPath` is defined, any Yaml metadata stripped from file headers is merged and written to that path.

+#### pipeToModule
+Type: `String` a node module path

+Default: none

+If a `pipeToModule` node module path is given, the task will `require` the module.
+It should return a function of one parameter.
+The task will call that function passing the metadata object as a parameter.

 #### process
 Type: `Boolean` `Object`